 (7) Volume Rate of Change (V-ROC)

-• V-ROC measures the strength of volume changes
+V-ROC measures the strength and direction of volume trends.

 (8) Klinger Oscillator